zhtpandog/Java_Projects_Princeton_Part_1/README.md

 Project5 - Kd Trees: Write a data type to represent a set of points in the unit square (all points have x- and y-coordinates between 0 and 1) using a 2d-tree to support efficient range search (find all of the points contained in a query rectangle) and nearest neighbor search (find a closest point to a query point).
 Algorithms: Balanced Search Trees.

-Detailed course info pls check its coursera website
+Detailed course info pls check its coursera website: https://www.coursera.org/learn/algorithms-part1/home/welcome